• Skip to primary navigation

 Jump to:

-• why we love this recipe
+• Why we love this recipe

-• ingredients you need for this recipe
+• Ingredients you need

-• ingredient notes and substitutions
+• Ingredient additions and substitutions

-• here’s how to make this recipe
+• Here’s how to make this recipe

-• recipe FAQ
+• Recipe FAQ

-• want to round out your meal?
+• Want to round out your meal?

-• other taco recipes we love
+• Other taco recipes we love

-• could you leave us some stars?
+• Could you leave us some stars?

-• Frito Taco Salad
+• Corn Chip Taco Salad

-why we love this recipe
+Why we love this recipe

 Okay, I love love love this taco salad, and here’s why.
 Not because it is ridiculously easy to make (and it is).
+I just love a main meal salad that is both scrumptious and ready in a flash (looking at YOU, Shortcut Fried Chicken Salad!)

 Not because it tastes ridiculously good (and it does).
 It’s because — unlike 99.9% of most taco salads — the crunchy part of the taco salad is actually worth eating.